-Report cyber abuse to social media services
+Report abuse to social media services

 Most websites, social media services, apps and games offer ways to report abusive content and request that it is removed.